artificialnatures/RiverMonitor/README.md

 # USGS Water Data

 Real time Mississippi River data is retrieved from [USGS Water Services](https://waterservices.usgs.gov/).
 The reading of interest is discharge (parameter 00060), which is measured in cubic feet per second.
+The reading is produced by intruments at St. Paul (site 05331000).
 Many other parameters are available on the [physical parameters page](https://help.waterdata.usgs.gov/parameter_cd?group_cd=PHY).

 The query for retrieving the most recent discharge reading in JSON format is: